 This enchantment follows the same costs as Weapon/Armor enchantment, except that it falls under LMIC instead.
 Each level (up to five and only the highest level item carried applies) subtracts one from adjDX to cast spells on the figure carrying the enchanted object and his carried items.
 This also applies to the item itself when not carried, which makes casting the +5 version of this enchantment rather tricky.
 Note that this only effects spells cast on the subject or items and so doesn't protect against missile spells, enchanted weapons, summoned creatures, etc. It does work passively to protect against occult staff attacks, scrying and such, but it also resists friendly spells such as telepathic attempts to contact the figure.

-Same enchantment costs as the Amulet vs. all elementals, but instead works against all undead, vampires and werewolves.
+Same enchantment costs as the Amulet vs. all elementals, but instead works against all undead, vampires and werewolves, if the wielder believes that such creatures are evil.
 Some religions are more xenophobic and include vermin such as elves or goblins in their evil list.
 This amulet (usually a holy symbol) only works against those creature types the wielder considers to be irredeemably evil (just suspecting that somebody is a vampire isn't strong enough) and must be strongly presented by the wielder (as an "attack" option) to be effective.
 (See the various two-weapon rules for what they can do with their other hand.)
 The wielder must roll 4/IQ to activate.
 (3/IQ for Priest, or 2/IQ for Theologian.
 Add one die if the wielder knows of any "good" examples of the target creature type as this weakens their conviction that all such creatures are irredeemably evil.)
 This is an activation roll against all mindless undead within forward line of sight.
 (With a minus for range the same as a thrown weapon.
 Roll against each subject independently.)
 Non-mindless subjects resist as a contest against this adjusted roll with a 3/IQ roll of their own.

 Use the same rules as "ATTEMPT TO DRAW DAGGER" for characters who attempt to use this amulet in HTH combat.